iComputer7/FaceBot/README.md

 Upload an image with the caption `;face` or just say `;face (image url)`

 # Required SQL Tables
-I didn't save the actual SQL I used to make that table but here's a basic schema that you need to copy:
+I didn't save the actual SQL I used to make this table but here's a basic schema that you need to copy:

 ## general-log
 * `id` - auto-incrementing integer